JazzJE/dynamically-allocated-mlp/README.md

    - Last column must contain target values
         - All target values cannot be negative or equal to zero due to log transformation of target values
    - First line must contain feature names
-   - All values (except header) must be integers or doubles
+   - All values (except feature names) must be integers or doubles
    - Boolean values should be 0s or 1s, not "True"/"False"
    - No strings or characters allowed
 3. **Feature normalization**: To skip normalization for certain features, prefix the feature name with "\~" (e.g., "\~is_coastal_luxury"; refer to initial `dataset.csv` feature column names)